Art3mK/AWS-DevOps/beanstalk.md

 - .dockercfg
     - contains auth info
     - stored on S3, bucket must be in the same region as EB env
-    - use docker llogin registry-url to generate config.json or .dockercfg
+    - use docker login registry-url to generate config.json or .dockercfg

 ## Apps